dobbygotcheva/u_tube_playlist_downloader/README.md

 ## 🎉 You're Ready!

-With these instructions, you can now download any YouTube playlist on Linux using simple terminal commands.
-The `yt-dlp` tool is more powerful and reliable than the original Windows application, and it works natively on Linux.

 **Remember**: Always use the Android client method (`--extractor-args youtube:player_client=android`) for the best compatibility and to avoid bot detection issues.